archi-contribs/database-plugin/v2/README.md

 * The v2 of the plugin is compatible with Archi 4 only.

 ## The current version is able to :
-* Export and import models to a relational database (PostGreSQL, MySQL, Oracle and SQLite drivers are included)
+* Export and import models to a relational database (PostGreSQL, MySQL, MS SQL Server, Oracle and SQLite drivers are included)
 * Export elements and relationships to a graph database (Neo4J driver is included)
 * Version the models (keep an history on the model versions and allow to retrieve a former version)
 * Version models components (keep an history on the components versions and allow to retrieve a former version)